 Dermal fillers don’t create permanent results, however.
 While this can be good for patients who want to “try on” fillers or look their best for a special event, it can become time-consuming and costly to maintain the results of fillers over a long period of time.

-If facial rejuvenation was a hierarchy, facelift would be placed above dermal fillers.
+If facial rejuvenation were a hierarchy, a facelift would be placed above dermal fillers.
 This popular surgery is the go-to for treating more significant signs of aging, especially loose, lax skin in the mid and lower face.

-Facelift is not a solution for every type of facial aging, however.
-It’s best at improving the lower face.
-Although this is the area where most people report the most significant signs of aging, improving the area around the eyes or forehead will be better served by another procedure.
+A facelift is not a solution for every type of facial aging, however.
+It’s best at improving the lower two-thirds of the face.
+Although this is the area where people tend to report the most significant signs of aging, improving the area around the eyes or forehead will be better served by a brow lift and eyelid surgery.
+Read our related blog post to see if you are a good candidate for blepharoplasty (eyelid surgery).

 The outcomes of facelift surgery can endure for years, with patients often saying they’re enjoying their results even a decade later.
 You can learn more about facelift surgery on our FAQ page.